Breaking Cat News by Georgia Dunn for September 10, 2022

 30. Co expat

-Colorado Expat over 1 year ago
+Colorado Expat about 2 years ago

 Related to the topic at hand – I recommend a book entitled Shop Class as Soulcraft: An Inquiry into the Value of Work.
 The author (Matthew B. Crawford) points out that the “college for all” approach is flawed, in that A) college isn’t for everyone and that B) there is a distinct shortage of skilled trade workers, whose jobs are generally well-paid.